Member Since:

 My focus on energizing my writing comes from the audience.
 They don't care about checklists.
 They want material that has creative energy and they don't want any excuses for why it doesn't.
 So that's what I aim to do as an audience-oriented writer.

 Energizing a script is far from a straightforward process.
 The creative energy is the part of the story that the audience reacts to.
 It doesn't make up the bulk of a story but it's the part that makes a story special.
 It transforms the ordinary.
 And it's elusive.
 Anyone who thinks that creative energy is an easy quality to infuse into a script doesn't understand the concept.
-But there are some tactics which can facilitate attempts to capture this magical quality.
+So how do I go about trying to capture this magical quality?

-One key tactic for energizing my writing involves employing a nuanced depiction of the interactions between the characters.
+Then I'm ready to start energizing my writing by employing a nuanced depiction of the interactions between the characters.
 In life, relationships tend to be conducted in large part below the surface.
 People commonly mask their true feelings.
 It’s in this interplay between revelation and obfuscation where I focus my attention.

 Differential access to information is another important tool I employ to keep a script energized.
 This practice applies to both the differences between characters as well as the differences between the characters and the audience.

-I tend to keep the audience in an informationally-superior position to the protagonist which facilitates building the expectation that the protagonist is heading for some kind of crisis event.
-The creation within the audience of expectation, or anticipation, sometimes referred to as dramatic tension, or narrative drive, is critical to avoiding a stagnant script.
+I like to build the expectation that the protagonist is heading for some kind of crisis event.
+This helps to maintain the dramatic tension that is critical to avoiding a stagnant script.

 Along with building dramatic tension, my other point of focus is providing the protagonist with a difficult decision, usually in the form of an emotional obstacle they need to overcome.
 The idea is to entice the audience into participating in this dilemma through privileged information that is available to them but not to the protagonist.
 I sometimes refer to this as my “shared quandary” approach.